Kyler Phillips

-Kyler John Phillips (born June 12, 1995) is an American mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Kyler John Phillips (born June 12, 1995) is an American professional mixed martial artist.
+He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+As of September 30, 2025, he is #14 in the UFC bantamweight rankings.

 Background

-At the age of 3, Phillip's father took him to the Gracie Academy out of Torrance, California, where he developed a lifelong love for it.
+At the age of three, Phillip's father took him to the Gracie Academy out of Torrance, California, where he developed a lifelong love for it.
 At the age of 12, Phillips took part in pankration fights and had his first MMA fight at the age of 16.
 Phillips also wrestled at Temecula Valley High School.
 He is a Carlson Gracie BJJ Brown belt, and a Nikidokai black/red belt under grandmaster Hanshi Nico.
 Among some other accomplishments of Phillips are IBJJF jiu-jitsu world champion blue belt (2012), California State judo champion (2010), and California Southern Section CIF wrestling champion at 138 lbs (2013).

 Mixed martial arts career

 Early career

 After a 4–0 record on the regional scene, including an impressive win at LFA 13 against Jonathan Quiroz, was invited to first season of Dana White's Contender Series 4 in 2017, when he only needed 46 seconds to stop James Gray Jr. While not being offered a contract to the UFC, he was brought in to compete on The Ultimate Fighter: Undefeated.

 On the show he lost a majority decision to eventual season winner Brad Katona.
 Then came his first official pro defeat, a split decision to Victor Henry in a 2018 bout before a head kick knockout of Emeka Ifekandu in 2019 earned him his call to the Octagon.